-Finally, a well-trained staff will greatly reduce the risk that a disruptive event will turn into a crisis.
+Finally, well-trained staff will greatly reduce the risk that a disruptive event will turn into a crisis.
 Let Attainium produce training programs to increase your staff's awareness and skills on how to use and execute your business continuity plan ("BCP").
-This investment will result in effective and efficient crisis response and disaster recovery.
+This investment will result in an effective and efficient crisis response and disaster recovery.

 Risk and Business Impact Analysis

 Attainium will assess the criticality of your organization’s business processes and determine the impact and consequences of loss of service or a reduction in normal customer service levels.
-Key Business Processes are those that, under any circumstances, could not be outsourced to a third party vendor or organization.
+Key Business Processes are those that, under any circumstances, could not be outsourced to a third-party vendor or organization.

 The analysis will contain information on the threats to normal service levels and the impact on profitability and continued viability.
 This section lists the key business areas and assesses the risks that could affect each of the business processes.

 - Human resources management

 Business Continuity Plan Development

 The Business Continuity Plan will help to provide information and guidance to your organization in returning to normal operations following a disaster or other business disruption.
 It should serve as both a knowledge repository and roadmap for employees to follow in recovering from a catastrophic event.
 Through our Plan-A-ware process the BCP will identify key leadership and employees who will be involved in response and recovery, including critical action steps to take to ensure a quick execution, as well as the following key components: